Can I Eat Expired Gravy Beef Homemade?

 How long after opening can I eat Gravy Beef Homemade?

 Once opened, Gravy Beef Homemade can be safely consumed within 2 days if stored in the fridge at or below 40°F (4°C).
-After this period, it's best to discard it to prevent foodborne illness.
+After this period, it's best to discard it to reduce the risk of foodborne illness.

 Can I eat Gravy Beef Homemade if it's been at room temperature for 2 hours?